A Category-Theoretic Analysis of Conformal Prediction: Introduction

+These results hold under transparent and largely standard regularity conditions (on $Y$, on $\psi$, and on the credibility level $\alpha$), which are stated explicitly before each theorem.

-To make the paper largely self-contained, we give the necessary background on CP in Section \ref{background}.
-There, we also provide some concepts from the Imprecise Probability (IP) literature.
-IPs \citep{walley1991statistical,augustin2014introduction,TroffaesDeCooman2014} are mathematical models that allow the scholar to reason in the presence of uncertainty (as for classical probabilities), and ambiguity (that is, ignorance, full or partial, about the ``true'' data generating process).\footnote{For more modern references, see e.g. \citep{dipk,ergo.th,caprio2023constriction,novel_bayes,impr-MSG,caprio2025optimaltransportepsiloncontaminatedcredal}.} Their applications to ML form a lively subject field, see e.g. \citet{caprio2024credal,pmlr-v216-sale23a,second-order,credal-learning,ibcl,inn,chau2025integralimpreciseprobabilitymetrics}.
-Functional Analysis and Category Theory notions are brushed up in Appendices \ref{funct-anal} and \ref{cat-th-intro}, respectively.
-The structure of the paper can be summarized as follows.
+Our work is organized as follows.
+To make the paper reasonably self-contained, Section \ref{background} reviews the necessary background on CP, Category Theory, and Imprecise Probability (IP).
+IPs \citep{walley1991statistical,augustin2014introduction,TroffaesDeCooman2014} are mathematical models for reasoning in the presence of both uncertainty (as in classical probability theory) and ambiguity (that is, full or partial ignorance about the stochastic model).
+Their applications to statistics and ML form a lively subject field \citep{caprio2024credal,pmlr-v216-sale23a,second-order,credal-learning,inn,chau2025integralimpreciseprobabilitymetrics,novel_bayes,impr-MSG}.
+Functional Analysis and further Category Theory notions are reviewed in Appendices D and E in the Supplementary Material, respectively.

-In Sections \ref{main} and \ref{main2}, we introduce two categories, $\mathbf{UHCont}$ and $\mathbf{WMeas}_\text{uc}$, respectively.
-For both, the objects are topological spaces; The morphisms are, respectively, upper hemicontinuous, and weakly measurable correspondences.
-We study these categories because continuity and measurability are fundamental---but generally non‐equivalent---concepts in functional analysis.
-Under minimal assumptions on the state space $Y$, on the choice of the credibility level $\alpha$, and on the class $\mathscr{F}$ of non-conformity scores $\psi$, we show that CP is a morphism of both.
-Viewing CP as a morphism rather than a stand-alone algorithm lets ML engineers plug it into functional-style libraries (e.g. JAX or PyTorch Functorch) and obtain automatic batching, JIT compilation, and differentiability of the score map, while the coverage guarantee remains mathematically intact.
+In Section \ref{main}, we introduce the category $\mathbf{UHCont}$, whose objects are topological spaces and whose morphisms (relationships between the objects) are upper hemicontinuous correspondences, i.e. the set-valued analogue of upper semicontinuous functions.
+Under minimal assumptions on the state space $Y$, on the credibility level $\alpha$, and on the class $\mathscr{F}$ of non-conformity measures $\psi$, we show that (Full) Conformal Prediction is a morphism of $\mathbf{UHCont}$.
+This is not merely a change of language: Upper hemicontinuity formalizes a stability property of the prediction correspondence, namely that small perturbations in the inputs (data and non-conformity measure) cannot produce pathological outward ``jumps'' of the output region.
+This makes CP compatible with modular, functional-style implementations where the numerical components (score evaluation, sorting/ranking, p-value computation) can benefit from standard tooling such as automatic batching and JIT compilation, while the finite-sample coverage guarantee remains intact.